By: Kathryn Gombos on September 1st, 2025

 Peer Group Analysis

-When evaluating executive level pay for a client, my team and I look to identify a list of 10-20 peer organizations.
+When evaluating executive-level pay for a client, my team and I look to identify a list of 10-20 peer organizations.
 Peers are similarly situated organizations in terms of their mission and role in the marketplace.
-These are often who the organization competes with for business, but in addition to this group, it is important to consider who the organization competes with for talent.
+These are often the organizations with which the organization competes for business, but in addition to this group, it is important to consider who the organization competes with for talent.

 For publicly traded organizations in the peer group, we will review the companies’ annual proxy statements that are filed with the SEC.
 For non-profit organizations in the peer group, we will review the companies’ Form 990s that are filed with the IRS.
 In these statements, pay details for executives are available and can be used to analyze base salary, bonus, and total cash compensation.

-If the data set is large enough, we will look at the 25th, 50th and 75th percentile of the peer group’s executive pay.
+If the data set is large enough, we will look at the 25th, 50th, and 75th percentiles of the peer group’s executive pay.
 In addition, we often conduct a regression analysis to determine if there is a relationship between revenue size and executive pay.

-In our experience, typically the larger the organization, the larger the total cash compensation for executives.
-When a linear regression is a good fit for the data set, we can identify where the organization’s executive pay lands on the trend line, based on their revenue size.
+In our experience, the larger the organization, the larger the total cash compensation for executives.
+When a linear regression is a good fit for the dataset, we can identify where the organization’s executive pay falls on the trend line based on revenue size.

 This approach to executive compensation is arguably more precise than leveraging salary surveys, which is common for employee compensation, as it analyzes pay for the individual executives in the comparator organizations.